Accessibility at the Statehouse

 Self Guided Tour Wands

-Visitors may wander on their own anytime during Statehouse hours with an audio tour wand with pre-recorded information to follow at your own pace.
+Visitors may tour the Statehouse on their own anytime the capitol is open to the public with audio tour wands.
 Self guided tour brochures and audio tour wands are available in the Statehouse Museum Shop in the Map Room.
 While the use of tour wands is free, we ask that an I.D. be left with the Museum Shop clerk during your tour.

 Podcast Video and Audio Tours